delphidabbler/ddablib/README.md

 After the conversion was complete the library was uploaded to GitHub as the [delphidabbler/ddablib](https://github.com/delphidabbler/ddablib) project.

-New development on the Git repository was carried out on a new `develop` branch, with `main` being updated only after each release.
+New development on the Git repository was carried out on the `develop` branch, with `main` being updated only after each release.

 ### The monolith shatters